 Professional dossiers may also be submitted by the candidate, but the School’s Search Committee reserves the right to apply directly to the writers of open testimonials for confidential statements.

 All final interviews will be panel interviews that will also include scenario style questions.

-Applications are welcomed from a broad range of applicants.
+The VIS is an equal opportunity employer; Applications are welcomed from a broad range of applicants.

-- Please send your application by email as one PDF file with a size not exceeding 5MB.
+- Please send your application by email as one single PDF file with a size not exceeding 5MB.

 Please address your application to: firstname.lastname@example.org

 Deadline for receipt of full applications (as soon as possible, please, but not later than this date)

 By Mon., 16th August 2021